-You may borrow from banks, insurance companies, co-operative societies or borrowing companies licensed under the Malaysian Financial Services Act 2013 or incur debt through acquiring goods by means of hire purchase agreements or other arrangements, provided that:
+Subject to the applicable laws in Myanmar, you may borrow from licensed financial institutions or incur debt through acquiring goods by means of hire purchase agreements or other arrangements, provided that:

-- a) such banks, insurance companies, co-operative societies or borrowing companies from which you borrow are not directly or indirectly subjected to your official authority; - b) such borrowings do not lead to public scandal or be subject to construal that you have abused your position for our private advantage; or - c) the aggregate of your debts does not or is not likely to cause you serious pecuniary indebtedness as defined under Section 1.
+- such financial institutions from which you borrow are not directly or indirectly subject to your official authority; - b) such borrowings do not lead to public scandal or be subject to construal that you have abused your position for your private advantage; or - the aggregate of your debts does not or is not likely to cause you serious pecuniary indebtedness as defined under Section 1.

-You may not borrow from any other personengaged in the business of money lending.
+You may not borrow from any other person if such person is engaged in the business of illegal money lending.

-You must comply with the limitations on borrowing set out in the Code.
+You must comply with the limitations on borrowing set out in the CoBE and under the applicable laws in Myanmar.